Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

-This section contains the bulk of our main results.
-We begin by extending our variational principle to active systems, in this way defining the generalized free energy and the excess EPR.
-We then show that our variational principle satisfies an important consistency condition under coarse-graining.
-We introduce the excess/housekeeping decomposition of EPR, and then provide a comparison with the HS decomposition.
-Finally, we consider the linear-response regime of slow evolution.
+This section contains most of our main results.
+We extend our variational principle to nonconservative systems, which leads to our definitions of the generalized free energy and the excess/housekeeping decomposition.
+We also show that our variational principle satisfies an important consistency condition under coarse-graining.
+We discuss connections to information geometry and discuss the linear-response regime of slow evolution.